digipres/publications/ipres/ipres-2016/papers/software-sustainability-and-preservation.md

   discuss relevant work that they have been involved in to address the goal of software sustainability and preservation.
 creators:
-- Meyerson, Jessica
+- Jessica Meyerson
-- Milic-Frayling, Natasa
+- Natasa Milic-Frayling
-- Vowell, Zach
+- Zach Vowell
-- Cochrane, Euan
+- Euan Cochrane
-- Rosenthal, David
+- David Rosenthal
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:502836/download
 grand_parent: iPRES